-What seems to be a sleepy town in western Cebu is booming with active coastal life.
-Moalboal, a two hours drive from Cebu City is a gateway to some of the best diving spots not only in Cebu but in the entire Philippines.
+Moalboal is a coastal town two hours drive from Cebu City, a gateway to some of the best diving spots not only in Cebu but in the entire Philippines.
+At first glance, it seems to be a sleepy town but its rich water is where all the action is.

-Home to around 28,00 inhabitants, this provincial town is a well known tourist and diving paradise due to its unspoiled fine white sand beaches and diverse marine life.
-Divers and snorkelers will enjoy the rich and colorful underwater life of its numerous dive sites, which includes Pescador Island, home to hammerhead sharks and the famous sardine run.
+Moalboal is a well known tourist and diving paradise due to its unspoiled fine white sand beaches and diverse marine life.
+Divers and snorkelers will enjoy the rich and colorful underwater life of its numerous dive sites that serve as home to hammerhead sharks and the famous sardine run.
 Dive shops are located in Panagsama Beach in Basdiot.
-Beach bummers on the other hand can stroll in the White Beach of Basdako.
+Beach bummers on the other hand can stroll in the white beach of Basdako.

 Whether you are an adventure lover or a laid back type, Moalboal promises a relaxing and fun getaway that will surely make your stay in this lovely town worthwhile.